Singapore Savings Bond (SSB) Review 2024—What are the Interest Rates and How to Buy

 So, why is everyone clamouring to lend the government money?

 Because Singapore Savings Bonds gives you good returns with virtually zero risk.
-SSBs are arguably safer than putting your money in a savings account, because banks can close down, but the sun never sets on the Lee empire.
+SSBs are arguably safer than putting your money in a savings account, because banks can close down, but the track record by the Singapore government is unwavering.

 In return for your generosity in loaning them your hard-earned money, the Government will pay you interest every 6 months, like clockwork.